 VALS Segmentation Model

 VALS Segmentation Model refers to the VALS 2 model that segments people into eight categories based on their lifestyles, psychological characteristics, and consumption patterns.
-Therefore, people term it as the Vals audience segmentation model in consumer behavior.
-The VALS is the acronym of Values, Attitudes, and Lifestyles also psychographic factors.
+Therefore, people call it the Vals audience segmentation model in consumer behavior.
+The VALS is the acronym of Values, Attitudes, Lifestyles, and psychographic factors.